markustenghamn/markustenghamn.github.io/_posts/2014-12-11-10-free-high-quality-wordpress-themes-website-2015.markdown

 ### [1.
 Fullby](http://www.marchettidesign.net/fullby/ "Fullby Wordpress Theme")

  Fullby is a fully customizable Wordpress theme with tons of features and options.
-Just watch the video above and take a look at some of the features from their website that are listed below. <div class="row">> <div class="col-md-5 col-md-offset-1" data-scroll-reveal="enter bottom but wait 0.3s" data-scroll-reveal-complete="true" data-scroll-reveal-initialized="true">- New color system.
+Just watch the video above and take a look at some of the features from their website that are listed below. > - New color system.
 Choose from a combination of 5 Colors.
 Links, Header, Hover State & more.
 > - 8 skin (BlueRed, MagentaYellow, GreenPink, YellowCian, RedBlue, BlackGreen, Dark, Light).
 > - Custom Logo, upload your Logo with the customizer of wordpress.
 > - Custom Font, choose from 11 awesome Google Font.